Check out my new author page in FB here

 "A prank," Bhaskara said, though his teeth were gritted in anger.

-“I never asked for any of this,” Bhaskara muttered, looking around the room in confusion.
+“I never asked for any of this,” Bhaskara muttered, looking around the room in bewilderment.

 Sumitra looked at his brother, but with a tact inborn in him, he kept silent.
 Bhaskara swept away the arrowheads with his hand, looking furious.
 Sumitra was furious too, but he was also frightened.
 Someone wanted their brother dead, someone thought of him as a usurper.
 The use of that word worried him the most.
 He had heard someone use that word to describe Bhaskara, and he was scared that this was the handiwork of Maitreya.

 He was wondering if it might be polite to leave and was looking around to see if he can spot Shyam anywhere when a stranger came and sat down on a chair next to him.